Seth7171/AdventureCloud/README.md

 * game summary screen with a graph illustrating the performance of the player in the current game.

 ## Assignment 3
-HW3.zip - **notice this is not the full submittion like in the moodle due to the marketing video was to large.**
+HW3.zip

+zebra_project.mp4

-Still in this assignment we finished the second iteration of our project + writing acceptence tests.
+In this assignment we finished the second iteration of our project + writing acceptence tests.

 Moreover, the zip includes the following: